asvrada/gray-scale-jpeg-compressor/readme.md

 * huffman.py: Involves huffman encoding/decoding
 * helper.py: A collections of functions that do specific things
 * config.py: Constants (like quantization table, huffman table) go there

-# Change log for HW1

-* Refactor the codes to work with stdin and stdout
-* Remove any printing